schalkventer/epic-stream-app/README.md

 #### Presentation

 React components that are exclusively responsible for rendering HTML based on a specific state internal state or provided props.
 These components should be deterministic insofar that given the same props they should always behave in the same way.
+Note that these components are not meant to be "dumb" or stateless, but instead are only allowed to access their internal state and props.

 #### Containers

-These are React components that manage the relationship between the internal store `Data` and the presentational components.
-Note that these are (similar to `Presentation`) allowed to render HTML, however it is recommended that as far as possible as much rendering as possible be pushed to `presentation` components.
+These are React components that manage the relationship between the global store and presentational components.
+Note that a lot of cases these presentational components can be built directly into the container itself, but in some cases they will pull re-usable presentational components from the `presentation` folder.

 #### Data

-The data folder is responsible for internal modelling the core data shown to users by means of components.
+The data folder is responsible for modelling the global data used within the app.
 Due to limited scope of this project all global app state is exclusively located in a single [Zustand](https://zustand.surge.sh/) store (`src/data/store.js`).
 This store is intentionally decoupled from the actual React hooks that act on it.
-The latter ensure that reactivity and re-rendering can more easily be controlled.
+The latter ensure that reactivity and re-rendering can more easily be controlled, and that a more robust tool such as [Redux Toolkit](https://redux-toolkit.js.org/) can be introduced easily should the complexity of the app grow significantly.

 #### Services